panda-lsy/HMCL-PE-User-Manual/how-to-download-and-install/download.md

 #### [Direct Download link](https://github.com/huanghongxun/HMCL-PE/releases/download/22.8.30/HMCLPE-release.apk)(Version:22.8.30-update-1.0.0)

 {% hint style="warning" %}
 The Direct Download link does not necessarily mean the **latest version**.
 The manual author cannot be online on a weekday, which means that the manual **will not receive the latest HMCL-PE version on time**.

-If it is convenient, please also go to [**Releases**](https://github.com/Tungstend/HMCL-PE/releases) **** to check all versions and download the latest version.
+If it is convenient, please also go to [**Releases**](https://github.com/Tungstend/HMCL-PE/releases)  to check all versions and download the latest version.
+At the same time,it's suggested to have a look at developers' own Bilibili space.
+There could be new versions of HMCL-PE **which don't appear on the Releases page**.
 {% endhint %}

 ## **Device Configuration Requirements**